tobiasbriones/blog/mathswe/ops/oss/github/initializing-the-mathswe-ops-github-organization-2024-06-19/index.md

 "Special" in SWAM since the implementation grade is generalist, but the whole (DSL + SWAM) is safe to consider engineering grade.

-[^3]: It's like the scientific method where science must be open to reproduce
+[^3]: It's like the scientific method, where science must be open to reproduce
     and study it

 It's important to notice that *SWAM is not limited to MathSwe Ops*.
 MathSwe Ops